 Since discrimination of LGBTI people often takes place in their direct surroundings, municipal and regional authorities have an important and specific task in combating discrimination of LGBTI people.
 Discrimination of LGBTI people is seldom explicitly dealt with by most local administrations.
 These Rainbow Cities are the exception to this; they consider it their responsibility to protect and support their LGBTI citizens.

 Exchange of good practices, interventions and initiatives between these cities are important ways to increase the impact of local approaches and to spend budgets effectively, resulting into greater social inclusion.
-The person currently coordinating the Rainbow Cities Network is Juul van Hoof, senior policy advisor and the program manager on LGBTI issues with Movisie, the Netherlands Centre for Social Development She founded the Network in 2011, together with the cities of Amsterdam, Barcelona, Cologne and Turin.
+The network was founded in 2011 by Juul van Hoof and the cities of Amsterdam, Barcelona, Cologne and Turin.

 Network in motion